matthewjmc/CS-2021-Auction/README.md

 : these functions listed below were initially created to be called and running asynchronously from the main thread.

-These functions below are the core of the server's process.
+These functions below are the core of the server's process which returns boolean and uint64 as reporting error codes.

-### makeBidMain(u *UserHashTable, h *AuctionHashTable, report_price chan uint64, report_log chan string, uid uint64, targetid uint64, placeVal uint64)
+### MakeBidMain(u *UserHashTable, h *AuctionHashTable, uid uint64, targetid uint64, placeVal uint64)
-: makeBidMain is called when the "command" is "bid".
+: MakeBidMain is called when the "command" is "bid".
-: if some return value is required, Auction which has already been updated and stored at the same place should be the type .
+: code 0 . the bid has been made and updated properly, also returning "true" : code 1 , the user has not been found within the system, also returning "false" : code 2 , the auction has not been found within the system, also returning "false"

-### createUserMain(u *UserHashTable, report chan User, report_log chan string, uid uint64, name string)
+### CreateUserMain(h *UserHashTable, uid uint64, name string)
 : createUserMain is called when the "command" is "User" or "user".
-: if some return value is required, User should be the type.
+: code 0 , the user has not been found within the system, creating new user object while also returning "true" : code 1 , the user has been found in the system, also returning "false"

-### createAuctionMain(u *UserHashTable, A *AuctionHashTable, auction chan Auction, report_log chan string, uid uint64, aid uint64, initial uint64, step uint64)
+### CreateAuctionMain(U *UserHashTable, A *AuctionHashTable, uid uint64, aid uint64, initial uint64, step uint64, duration time.Duration, itemName string)
 : createAuctionMain is called when the "command" is "Auction" or "auction".
-: if some return value is required, Auction should be the type.

-Note: report_xxx are channels used to return the result from their asynchronous processes back to the main process.
-      When those functions are called within the main thread, removal of report_xxx chan are required.
+: code 0, auction has not been found within the system, creating new auction object while also returning "true" : code 1 , auction has been found in the system, also returning "false"